duckdb/duckdb-web/docs/sql/query_syntax/from.md

 relational tables are not ordered, but imported tables (like data frames) or disk files (like CSVs or Parquet files) do have a natural ordering.

-Connecting them using this ordering is called a _positional join_:
+Connecting them using this ordering is called a _positional join:_

 ```sql
 -- treat two data frames as a single table